wkrueger/wkrueger.github.io/md/2022-07-ret-cra-to-vite/CRA To Vite.md

 Peak memory usage went to 1,2GB, down from ~3GB.

 - The development server starts right away, since it actually didn't compile anything.
 Pages are compiled as you load them (similar to what happens on Next.js).
-The development mode may not feel THAT fast on a first page load, since every single file is served individually.
+The development mode may not feel THAT fast on a first page load, since every dependency is served individually.
 If you look at the requests pane, you can see an enormous number of files being served;
 - Nonetheless, it is orders faster than Webpacks 3-minute build-of-everything;
 - Only the files required by a specific page are compiled and served;
 - This also means that when performing HMR, only the changed files are re-served.
 HMR feels more responsive;
 - This may also mean that once the first load is done, the browser may leverage caching of individual files on its side;
 - On the production mode, the files are bundled more like it happens on other traditional tools.
+Development and production builds are considerably different from each other.
 The differences are explained right on the [first page of the docs](https://vitejs.dev/guide/why.html).